tve/sensorgnome-support/web-portal/README.md

 - the DNS server must be configured to redirect a bunch of hostnames that are used for captive portal detection to the hotspot IP address (this is done in `wifi-button`)
-- an iptables rule redirects any packet coming into the hotspot interface destined to port 80 to local port 81 (this is done in `wifi-button` in the `wifi-hotspot` script)
+- an iptables rule redirects any packet coming into the hotspot interface destined to port 80 to local port 81 or 82 (this is done in `wifi-button` in the `wifi-hotspot` script)

 Thereafter:

-- Caddy runs on ports 80, 81 and 443
+- Caddy runs on ports 80, 81, 82 and 443:
+  - port 80: is redirected by Caddy to 443 by virtue of Caddy being configured to run HTTPS
+  - port 81: receives connections to port 80 from ethernet and client wifi, it serves up a pretty basic "click here to redirect to to HTTPS" page
+  - port 82: receives connections to port 80 from the hotspot interface, it serves up a more involved redirect page that allows the captive portal stuff to be enabled/disabled
-- it is configured to auto-issue self-signed certs for port 443, this causes accesses to port 80 to be redirected to port 443
+  - port 443: is configured to auto-issue self-signed certs
-- port 81 is configured to redirect to the IP address of the hotspot interface and port 443
 - port 443 serves up local files (in the public subdir), or reverse-proxies to the config.js web app, or to the main sg-control web app
 - if `public/need_init` exists, then / shows the initial config page, otherwise it reverse-proxies